The author has partnered with a retired vet to write about pet health and enjoys researching and sharing tips for pet owners.

 - How can we help needy people?

-- Was Peter able to raise her from the death by his own power or by God’s power?
+- Was Peter able to raise her from the dead by his own power or by God’s power?

 - How did God receive glory from Tabitha's death?

 Fill in the Blank Worksheet

 Copy and paste the text below into a word processing program and make any changes you want to modify this for your curriculum or lesson plan.
 Make copies for each student.

 Write the correct word from the word bank into the blanks to complete each statement.

 Word bank: sewing, died, Dorcas, God’s, clothes, Peter